giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 ['lm_head.bias', 'lm_head.weight']
 ```

-And it is exactly what we want : to add a language model head (*ie* a text output) to the model.
+And it is exactly what we want : to add a language model head (*ie* a text output) to the pretrained model.

 The parameters of this head did not exist during the pre-training so they are initialized randomly and will need some fine-tuning.